stijnvdb88/php-diff/README.md

 ## Introduction

-A comprehensive library for generating differences between two hashable objects (strings or arrays).
+Phalcon Diff is a comprehensive library for generating differences between two hashable objects (strings or arrays).
 Generated differences can be rendered in all of the standard formats including: